-- Continue to engage Moloney Asset Management Systems to undertake the 3 yearly asset survey and financial modelling - Development of an asset acquisition policy. - Development of a Resilience Register which includes the type of threats and hazards and the current and future measures that the organisation takes to ensure service delivery resilience. - Update the Road Hierarchy on an annual basis with a formal review every four years. - Update AssetAsyst software to cloud based with unlimited licences to improve efficiency of inspection and data recording. - Inclusion of bridges and culvert data onto AssetAsyst - Development of a ten-year maintenance and operations forecast. - Development of a ten-year renewal program for buildings. - Investigate the use of emerging technology, practices, or equipment to maintain or renew assets or purchase more efficient equipment. - Ensure that photographic evidence is obtained for all paved and sealed roads to satisfy natural disaster funding criteria. - Undertake an external valuation of buildings every three years during the 10-year period of this AM plan. - Place a focus upon the sourcing of additional funding for rehabilitation or replacement of large assets.
+- Continue to engage Moloney Asset Management Systems to undertake the 3 yearly asset survey and financial modelling. - Development of an asset acquisition policy. - Development of a Resilience Register which includes the type of threats and hazards and the current and future measures that the organisation takes to ensure service delivery resilience. - Continually monitor the Road Hierarchy with a formal review every four years. - Update AssetAsyst software to cloud based with unlimited licences to improve efficiency of inspection and data recording. - Inclusion of bridges and major culvert data onto AssetAsyst. - Undertake a condition assessment of all buildings. - Development of a ten-year maintenance and operations forecast. - Development of a ten-year capital works program for buildings. - Investigate the use of emerging technology, practices, or equipment to maintain or renew assets or purchase more efficient equipment. - Implementation of a system to allow photographic evidence to be obtained for all paved and sealed roads to satisfy natural disaster funding criteria.

-- Undertake condition assessment of drainage network to provide renewal information. - Undertake external assessment including updating of valuation of bridges and major culverts every three years. - Implement annual formal documented inspection of Council buildings with a view to improving maintenance practices and renewal information
+- Undertake an external valuation of buildings every three years during the 10-year period of this AM plan. - Place a focus upon the sourcing of additional funding for rehabilitation or replacement of large assets. - Undertake condition assessment of drainage network to provide renewal information. - Undertake external assessment and valuation of bridges and major culverts every three years. - Implement annual formal documented inspection of Council buildings, with a view to improving maintenance practices and renewal information.